Bubble phase at $\nu=1/3$ for a spinless hollow-core interaction: The Wojs-Yi-Quinn series

-To write down an explicit trial wavefunction for the WYQ state one has to remove Jastrow-type factors out of the Laughlin wavefunction changing the shift but without changing the total filling factor.
+We have also tried to construct an explicit wavefunction with the WYQ shift.
+To do so, one has to remove Jastrow-type factors out of the Laughlin wavefunction changing the shift but without changing the total filling factor.
 A way to do this can be found in the CF construction of wavefunctions.
 In this theory a composite fermion is a bound state of an electron and two quantized vortices.
 The vortex attachment reduces the flux felt by the electron and we have $N^*_\phi=N_\phi-2(N_e-1)$ on the sphere.
 The particles now occupy effective Landau levels called $\Lambda$LLs and not simply the LLL because they feel this reduced effective magnetic flux.
 Filling an integer number $p$ of these $\Lambda$LLs leads to the FQHE states at electron filling factor $\nu=p/(2p+1)$.
 Implicit in this reasoning is the minimization of some kind of mean-field energy given by the effective cyclotron energy governing the spacing between the $\Lambda$LLs.
-If we relax this mean-field type of reasoning and just consider the algebraic machinery alone it is possible to fill only an excited $\Lambda$ level with CFs and leaving empty the lower-lying $\Lambda$LLs.
-Certainly this does not lead to low-energy states when using the Coulomb interaction.
-However it is not immediately clear what happens with the hard-core $\mathcal{H}_3$ interaction.
+If we relax this mean-field type of reasoning and just consider the algebraic machinery alone it is possible to fill only an excited $\Lambda$ level with CFs and to leave empty the lower-lying $\Lambda$LLs.
+Certainly this is not energetically favorable when using the Coulomb interaction.
+However it is not immediately clear what happens with the hollow-core $\mathcal{H}_3$ interaction.
 This procedure of filling only one higher-lying $\Lambda$LL indeed changes the shift but not the filling factor.
 If we fill only the second $\Lambda$LL one has a state with shift 5 and filling only the third $\Lambda$LL gives the WYQ shift of 7.
 Such states are by construction orbital singlets.
 So we consider a trial wavefunction~: \be \Psi_t=\mathcal{P}_{\mathrm{LLL}}\Phi_2 J^2, \ee where the Jastrow correlation factor $J$ is the Vandermonde determinant on the sphere~: \be J=\prod_{i<j}(u_i v_i - u_j v_i). \ee In this equation $\Phi_2$ is a Slater determinant for the $n=2$ $\Lambda$LL only and $\mathcal{P}_{\mathrm{LLL}}$ is the projection operator onto the LLL.
 To perform this projection in an efficient way we have used the technique introduced by Jain and Kamilla~\cite{Jain97,Jain97b}.
 By construction this state is an orbital singlet with the WYQ relation between flux and number of particles.
 We have computed the pair correlation function of this state~: